 The access now provides a satisfactory separation distance from the existing junction of Newtons Lane and also there is sufficient visibility provided in both directions at the access point.
+There are no highway objections raised subject to a condition to secure details of the relocation of the bus shelter and bus stop to be submitted and agreed by the LPA at reserved matters stage'

-Natural England: Natural England advises that the proposal is unlikely to affect any statutorily protected sites or landscapes.
+Natural England: Natural England advises the Council that the proposal is unlikely to affect any statutorily protected sites or landscapes.